'Sundown' or 'Sunset'

 Drink, & are gone."-Emily Dickinson

-To add to this small confusion, its actual registered cultivar name is 'Evan Saul,' after the son of Richard Saul of the Saul Brothers Nursery, Atlanta, Georgia, where this cultivar was developed.
+'Sundown' is a registered trademark name, & its actual registered cultivar name is 'Evan Saul,' after the son of Richard Saul of the Saul Brothers Nursery, Atlanta, Georgia.

-'Sundown' was released in 2005 along with the pale yellow 'Sunrise' which is usually a little shorter with slightly larger flowers.
-'Sundown' is a mite taller (to three feet) but still in the main a compact perennial with sturdy upright flower stems.
+Sundown/Evan Saul is a cross of E. purpurea with E. paradoxa.
+It was released in 2005 along with the pale yellow 'Sunrise' which is usually a little shorter with slightly larger flowers.

 Most echinaceas have reflexed petals but 'Sundown' blossoms have horizontal petals or only very slightly drooped.
 It is both floriferous & long-flowering.
 It blooms at least from July to October, sometimes longer, holding its excellent color throughout its long bloom time.